Glutenberg/blog/content/post/how-to-setup-a-local-bucket-for-scoop/index.md

 ## Assumptions
 This guide assumes the following:
 - you already have [scoop package manager](https://scoop.sh/)  installed on your machine.
 If you have not yet done this please do so by following the installation instructions in the scoop documentation.
-- you are familiar with how to use [PowerShell](https://learn.microsoft.com/en-us/powershell/).
+- you are familiar basic usage of [PowerShell](https://learn.microsoft.com/en-us/powershell/).

 ## Instructions

 ### Creating a manifest.
-Put simply, a manifest is a file that contains information that tells scoop what is being installed, where to get it and how to install it.
+First thing we need to do is create a manifest for our application.
+Put simply, a manifest is a file that contains information that tells scoop what is being installed, where to source it from and how to install it.
 There are 2 ways to create a manifest

 #### Option 1: Using `Scoop Create`